RTodorov/stripe-xamarin/README.md

 Stripe SDK binding for Xamarin
 ==========

-This is a MonoTouch / MonoDroid binding for the oficial Stripe SDK that can be found at
+This is a MonoTouch / MonoDroid binding for the oficial Stripe SDK that can be found at:

      https://github.com/stripe/stripe-ios